 The exact cause of eating disorders is unknown.
-As with other mental illnesses, there may be many causes.
-Possible causes of eating disorders include:
+As with other mental illnesses, there may be many causes, such as:

-- Biology.
-There may be genes that make certain people more vulnerable to developing eating disorders.
-People with first-degree relatives — siblings or parents — with an eating disorder may be more likely to develop an eating disorder, too, suggesting a possible genetic link.
-In addition, there's some evidence that serotonin, a naturally occurring brain chemical, may influence eating behaviors.
+- Genetics.
+Certain people may have genes that increase their risk of developing eating disorders.
+People with first-degree relatives — siblings or parents — with an eating disorder may be more likely to develop an eating disorder, too.

 - Psychological and emotional health.
 People with eating disorders may have psychological and emotional problems that contribute to the disorder.
 They may have low self-esteem, perfectionism, impulsive behavior and troubled relationships.

 - Society.
-The modern Western cultural environment often cultivates and reinforces a desire for thinness.
 Success and worth are often equated with being thin in popular culture.
-Peer pressure and what people see in the media may fuel this desire to be thin, particularly among young girls.
+Peer pressure and what people see in the media may fuel this desire to be thin.

 - Breuner CC.
 Complementary, holistic, and integrative medicine: Eating disorders.
 Pediatrics in Review.
 2010;31:e75.

 - Longo DL, et al. Harrison's Principles of Internal Medicine.
 18th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2012. http://accessmedicine.mhmedical.com/book.aspx?bookid=331.
 Accessed Nov.
 13, 2014.